 How Often to Water Succulents

-When it comes to how often to water succulents, always keep this in mind: succulents hate to sit in soggy soil.
-Its why planting them in well-draining cactus mix or succulents soil is so important.
-If you water your succulents too often, their roots will inevitably rot from too much moisture and you’ll be left with dead plants.
+When it comes to when and how often to water succulents, it’s important to remember that succulents hate soggy soil.
+Its why planting them in well-draining cactus mix or succulents soil is a crucial step in growing them successfully.

-Why can’t you just use regular potting soil?
-Here’s why: cactus mix is specifically made to be fast-draining so the roots of your succulents don’t sit in soggy soil.
-Regular potting soil retains too much water and is too slow-draining for succulents and cacti.
+Cactus mix is made to be fast-draining so that the roots of your succulents don’t sit in soggy soil, as this could lead to root rot.
+Regular potting soil retains far too much water and is too slow-draining for succulents and cacti -so don’t use it!

 (Read my How To Care For Succulents post for a refresher on planting succulents properly).